-RECEIVE ( xmailbox -- wd | wd is the received message )
+RECEIVE (xmailbox -- wd | wd is the received message)

 If xmailbox is empty (i.e., if it contains 0\0), executes PAUSE until the mailbox contains a message.
 If xmailbox contains a message (i.e., if it does not contain 0\0), fetches the contents of xmailbox and stores a 0\0 into xmailbox to indicate that the message has been received and that the mailbox is now empty.
 To ensure that the state of the mailbox is correctly determined, RECEIVE disables interrupts for 26 to 61 cycles (6.5 to 15.25 microseconds).
 See SEND, ?RECEIVE and MAILBOX:.
-Attributes: M

-RECEIVE.HEX ( xaddr1 <text> -- )
+RECEIVE.HEX (xaddr1 <text> --)

 Accepts a download in standard Intel hex or Motorola S1 or S2 or S3 hex formats and initializes the memory locations starting at the specified xaddr1 accordingly.
 The first address specified in the <text> hex dump is stored in memory at xaddr1, and all subsequent bytes are stored in QED memory preserving the relative spacing of data specified in the <text> hex dump.
-If the specified xaddr1 is FFF0XFFFF (that is, a 32-bit -1), the memory storage addresses are as specified in the hex dump itself.
+If the specified xaddr1 is FFFF0XFFFF (that is, a 32-bit-1), the memory storage addresses are as specified in the hex dump itself.
 The QED paged memory is treated as a contiguous memory space; recall that the location following 7FFF on a given page is location 0000 on the following page.
 Accepts empty lines.
 If a format or checksum error is detected, emits an 'X' character to signal the error, but does not abort.
 Aborts with a "Missing delimiter" message if the first character on a line is not a : or S character.
-Terminates when an end-of-file record is received; the final line of an Intel hex dump is and the standard final line of a Motorola hex dump is although any S7, S8, or S9 termination record will terminate reception.
+Terminates when an end-of-file record is received; the final line of an Intel hex dump is and the standard final line of a Motorola hex dump is \$9030000FC although any S7, S8, or S9 termination record will terminate reception.
 Motorola S0 header records are accepted and ignored.
 Each input text line is temporarily stored at PAD.
-Be sure that the PAD buffer is large enough to accommodate a full line (decimal 80 bytes or more is safe).
-See the glossary entries for DUMP.INTEL, DUMP.S1, and DUMP.S2 for descriptions of Intel and Motorola hex formats.
+Be sure that the PAD buffer is large enough to accommodate a full line (decimal

-:00000001FF
+:0000001FF